Tomás Ryan: Inter-county career

 Ryan never played at minor or under-21 levels with Cork, but was drafted onto the intermediate team in 1966.
 He won a Munster Championship medal in this grade in 1967, however, Cork were beaten by London in the 1967 All-Ireland intermediate final.
 Ryan's performances for the intermediate team lead to a call-up to the Cork senior hurling team for the 1967-68 National League and he made his debut in a 5-13 to 6-03 first-round win over Galway.
 He made his championship debut later that season when he came on as a substitute and scored a goal in the 1968 Munster final defeat by Tipperary.

 Ryan claimed his first senior inter-county silverware when Cork secured the 1968-69 National League title.
 He was a first-team regular for Cork's subsequent Munster Championship-winning campaign.
 Ryan subsequently lined out at right wing-forward in the 1969 All-Ireland final defeat by Kilkenny.
 He won a second consecutive National League title in 1970 before securing a second consecutive Munster Championship after a defeat of Tipperary in the final.
 Ryan was again at right wing-forward for the subsequent series of games and ended the season with All-Ireland success after a 6-21 to 5-10 win over Wexford in the 1970 All-Ireland final.

-An leg injury sustained in a farming accident ruled Ryan out of the 1971 Munster Championship.
+A leg injury sustained in a farming accident ruled Ryan out of the 1971 Munster Championship.
 He returned for the 1971-72 National League but was dropped completely from the panel before the quarter-final against Galway in a move which effectively ended his inter-county career.

 Political career

 Ryan was elected to Cork County Council as a Fine Gael candidate in the 1979 local elections.
 He was re-elected at every subsequent election until his retirement in 2009, during which time he also served a term as chairman.
-Ryan was also an unsuccessful candidate in the Cork North Central constituency at three general elections.
+Ryan was also an unsuccessful candidate in the Cork North-Central constituency at three general elections.